CityOfBoston/summerofcode/README.md

 - Capture images using the device camera or form gallery
 - allows user to share location of the compliant to be registered
 - Submit complaints with images and descriptions
-- Automatic classification of complaints to the relevant municipal department
+- Automatic classification of complaints to the relevant  department

 ## Technology Stack